Smafl/libft/README.md

 # libft

 Self implementation of functions from libc.
-They hve the same behaviors as the originals.
+They have the same behaviors as the originals.